MediaComem/biosentiers-qrcode/README.md

 * A data payload is exactly 134 bytes long and should fit within a version 10 QR code (57x57 modules) in binary format with error correction level Q
 * Strings must be truncated if they have too many bytes
 * Strings must be padded with spaces to fit the expected byte length
-* Dates are truncated to the minute (second and millisecond precision is lost)
+* Dates are truncated to the second (millisecond precision is lost)
+* Dates are unsigned 32-bit integers with a max value of `2 ^ 32 - 1` seconds from the Unix epoch (the largest date that can be represented is Sun, 07 Feb 2106 06:28:15)
-* Bitmask offsets go from least significant (0) to most significant bit (e.g. 7 for a 1-byte bitmask)
+* Bitmask offsets 0 and 7 correspond to the least significant and most significant bit, respectively, in a 1-byte bitmask

 #### POI types